SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     This represents the callback url of the connected app.

 CONNECTED_APP_CLIENT_KEY:
-    This represents the private key part of the keypair used to make the Salesforce connected app.
+    This represents the private key corresponding to a certificate that was uploaded to the "Use digital signatures" setting of the Salesforce connected app.
+Only required if you enable scratch orgs for a plan.